-Investing can yield big returns but it comes with a price.
+Investing can yield big returns, but it comes with a price.
 When you sell off investments and realize a profit, Uncle Sam expects you to pay taxes on your earnings.
-That could mean a much bigger tax bill if you’ve had a successful investing year.
+These are called capital gains, and they come in long- and short-term variations.
+These could mean a much bigger tax bill if you’ve had a successful investing year.
 Fortunately, there are some specific strategies you can use to minimize what you owe on your capital gains.
+A financial advisor can also help you with capital gains taxes.

 1. Follow the One-Year Rule